How did GRandJazzFest come about?

 - Rob Brandt

-- A diverse audience of nearly 10,000 over two days at Rosa Parks Circle in downtown Grand Rapids.
-People of all ages, races and socioeconomic levels enjoyed two days of FREE, live jazz.
+- A diverse audience of more than 10,000 over two days at Rosa Parks Circle in downtown Grand Rapids.
+People of all ages, ethnicities and socioeconomic levels enjoyed two days of FREE, live jazz.
 They came from all over the country and Canada!

 - Local businesses reported to the Downtown Alliance excellent sales and positive economic impact.